 There are over 130 restaurants across the Walt Disney World Resort and over half of them allow you to make advanced dining reservations.
-That’s a lot of restaurants and you could write a whole book about which ones serve what and whether you should eat there or not – in fact someone has written that book, it’s called the Disney Food Blog Guide and here’s the link if you want to check it out.
+That’s a lot of restaurants to consider and you could write a whole book about which ones serve what and whether you should eat there or not… In fact someone has written that book, it’s called the Disney Food Blog Guide and here’s the link if you want to check it out.

 You can select the type of restaurant you’d like to eat at, or the park or hotel you’ll be visiting that day, or even the amount of money you’d like to spend.
 Just plug in some choices and the tool will offer you a choice of restaurants as well as useful information like menus and how hard it is to get a reservation!

 Rookie Mistake #6 Not knowing about the credit card guarantee system

 You will need to have a credit card available to secure each reservation that you wish to make.

 There’s no charge applied to your card at the time of booking unless you’re making reservations at Cinderella’s Royal Table or booking a dinner show like the Hoop-de-doo Revue.